 Dr. Palmer is co-founder and co-Editor-in-Chief of Film Matters, the first North American peer-reviewed film journal for undergraduates, published quarterly by Intellect Press.
 He has an interest in translation, regularly subtitling French films into English.
 He also programs series of films for the campus and community.

 His teaching includes such classes as: Introduction to French Cinema, Japanese Cinema, American Cinema 1927-60, Producing the Undergraduate Film Magazine, Introduction to World Cinema, Contemporary French Cinema; as well as future modules on film minimalism, the auteur triumvirate of Bresson, Tati and Melville, and a survey of the impact of film festivals on film history.

-Brutal Intimacy: Analyzing Contemporary French Cinema.
-Wesleyan University Press,
+Brutal Intimacy: Analyzing Contemporary French Cinema (Wesleyan University Press, 2011).

-“Modes of Masculinity in Contemporary French Cinema,” in Hilary Radner, Raphaëlle Moine and Alistair Fox (eds.), A Companion to Contemporary French Film (Blackwell, forthcoming 2014).
+“Modes of Masculinity in Contemporary French Cinema,” in Hilary Radner, Raphaëlle Moine and Alistair Fox (eds.), A Companion to Contemporary French Film (Wiley-Blackwell, 2015).